 If you want to see some practical examples of English lessons using art, we have some ready-made plans on Slideshare: http://www.slideshare.net/jorgesetteelt

 For those of you who are English Teachers and love art in general, we offer a wonderful collection of supplementary eBooks for the students to practice vocabulary, speaking and writing, based on the works of famous painters: TEACHING ENGLISH WITH ART.
-The series is comprised of 7 books so far, and features works by Matisse, Picasso, Caravaggio, Monet, Norman Rockwell and Vincent van Gogh.
+The series is comprised of 8 books so far, and features works by Matisse, Picasso, Caravaggio, Monet, Norman Rockwell, Vincent van Gogh and Winslow Homer.
 For further information on how to download the materials, please click here: http://wp.me/p4gEKJ-1lS

-Check this brief video on the material on TEACHING ENGLISH WITH ART: MONET:
+Check out this brief video on the material on TEACHING ENGLISH WITH ART: MONET: